thunderpleco/aws-query-in-place/README.md

 Use the RDP information that we have provided to you to connect to **Amazon Redshift** with **SQL Workbench/J**

+As **SQL Workbench/J** is already opened, please go to menu "File", "Connect Window" to re-establish the connection to **Amazon Redshift**

 Create the external table, once done, you will be able to see this database "spectrum_db" in **Amazon Athena**, and **AWS Glue*.

 Please note your **arn:aws:iam::123456789012:role/mySpectrumRole** will be different, its in the SQL Workbench already.